-School Psychology MEd/EdS and EdS
+School Psychology, MEd/EdS and EdS

 Please note: Those who hold a master's degree in a closely related area (e.g., special education, counseling, music therapy) should apply to the program at the EdS level.
 All others should apply to the program at the MEd level.
 School Psychology has a detailed admissions page.
-Address questions or concerns to Dan Torres.
+Address admissions questions to Dan Torres.

 The School Psychology Program at the University of Massachusetts Boston (UMass Boston) is designed to prepare professionals whose primary interests involve children, families, and the educational process.
 Training goals are founded on a respect for the dignity and worth of all people, with a commitment to appreciating and responding to human diversity.
 Coursework integrates theory and research in child and adolescent development.
 It emphasizes evidence-based intervention approaches for psychological services in schools.
 An important mission of the School Psychology Program is the development of attitudes essential for professional problem-solving and life-long learning.

 The School Psychology Program is committed to a philosophy of social justice and inclusion compatible with the mission of the College of Education and Human Development at UMass Boston.